STEMLab/InFactory/README.md

 `mvn jetty:run`

-I would like to recommend to use the other port number with parameter
+It is recommended to use the other port number with parameter

 `"-Djetty.port=9797"`.